James Theodore Bent: Biography

 James Theodore Bent was born in Liverpool on 30 March 1852, the son of James (1807-1876) and Eleanor (née Lambert, c.1811-1873) Bent of Baildon House, Baildon, near Bradford, Yorkshire, where Bent lived in his boyhood.
 He was educated at Malvern Wells preparatory school, Repton School, and Wadham College, Oxford, where he graduated in 1875.
 His paternal grandparents were William (1769-1820) and Sarah (née Gorton) Bent; it was this William Bent who founded Bent's Breweries, a successful business which, in various guises, was still in existence into the 1970s, and which helped generate the family's wealth.
 One of Bent's uncles, Sir John Bent, the brewer, was Liverpool mayor in 1850–51.

-In 1877, Bent married Mabel Hall-Dare (1847-1929) who became his companion, photographer, and diarist on all his travels.
+In 1877, Bent married Mabel Hall-Dare (1847-1929) who became his collaborator and companion on all his travels, contributing to his academic work through her photography and diaries.
 From the time of their marriage, they went abroad nearly every year, beginning with extended travels in Italy and Greece.
 In 1879, he published a book on the republic of San Marino, entitled A Freak of Freedom, and was made a citizen of San Marino; in the following year appeared Genoa: How the Republic Rose and Fell, and in 1881 a Life of Giuseppe Garibaldi.
 The couple's researches in the Aegean archipelago over the winters of 1882/3 and 1883/4 culminated in Bent's The Cyclades; or, Life among the Insular Greeks (1885).

 Theodore Bent receiving visitors at the Dilmun burial mounds in Bahrain.

 At the time of Bent's death in 1897, the couple resided at 13 Great Cumberland Place, London, and Sutton Hall, outside Macclesfield, Cheshire, UK.